Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces II: naturality: Naturality of the web tropical coordinates

-Recall that an \textit{ideal square} $\square$ is a disk with four marked points on its boundary.
-(See also Remark \ref{rem:cornerarcschematics}.)
-An ideal triangulation of $\Box$ is a choice of diagonal of the square; there are two such triangulations, related by a \textit{diagonal flip}.
+\begin{definition} Recall that an \emph{ideal square} $\square$ is a disk with four marked points on its boundary.
+An ideal triangulation of $\Box$ is a choice of diagonal of the square; there are two such triangulations, related by a \emph{diagonal flip}. \end{definition}